Seattle Public Schools

 Resources For Multilingual Families

-This webpage was created to support multilingual families when applying to be a volunteer.
-On this page, you can find translated resources, guidance on navigating the application process, and Frequently Asked Questions (FAQs).
+This webpage was created to support multilingual families who apply to be volunteers.
+On this page, you can find translated resources, guidance on navigating the application process, and answers to Frequently Asked Questions (FAQs).

 To translate, use the Google Select Language button located at the top right of this page.